Retired number: North American sports leagues

-If a jersey is retired and an active player is still wearing it, the player is usually permitted to wear the number for his entire career as a player.
-If in the sport, managers and coaches wear uniform numbers, and the player later becomes a coach for the same team, he is also permitted to wear it as a coach.
+If a jersey is retired and an active player is still wearing it, the player is usually permitted to wear the number for the remainder of their playing career with that team.
+If the player later becomes a coach or manager for the same team, and if the sport is one in which coaches and managers wear uniform numbers, then the player may wear the retired number for the duration of their career with the team in this capacity.

-However, in some cases the player may elect to change their number.
-For instance, in 1987 the Boston Bruins of the National Hockey League decided to retire jersey number 7 in honour of Phil Esposito, who had become a star while playing for the team.
+However, in some cases, the player may still elect to change their number.
+For instance, in 1987 the Boston Bruins of the National Hockey League decided to retire jersey number 7 in honor of Phil Esposito, who had become a star while playing for the team.
 At the time #7 belonged to Ray Bourque, who was the Bruins' captain and had become a star in his own right.
-On the night of the ceremony honouring Esposito, Bourque took to the ice wearing his normal #7 jersey, which he had worn since breaking into the league in 1979.
-He skated over to the Hall of Famer, took off his #7 jersey and handed it to Esposito in what was referred to as Bourque's "surrendering" of #7 to Esposito.
+On the night of the ceremony honoring Esposito, Bourque took to the ice wearing his normal #7 jersey, which he had worn since breaking into the league in 1979.
+He skated over to the Hall of Famer, took off his #7 jersey, and handed it to Esposito in what was referred to as Bourque's "surrendering" of #7 to Esposito.
 Underneath was a jersey numbered 77, which would become as associated with Bourque as #7 had been with Esposito in Boston.
 Bourque's new jersey number would eventually join Esposito's in the rafters of TD Garden, as the Bruins retired his #77 following his 2001 retirement.

 In rare cases, a number may be retired because of the player's endeavors in other fields.
-For example, former college football star Gerald Ford's number 48 was retired by the University of Michigan football squad by virtue of his future career as the 38th President of the United States.
+For example, former college football star Gerald Ford's number 48 was retired by the University of Michigan football squad under his future career as the 38th President of the United States.